Follow these instructions to replicate your generic MariaDB database to your destination using Fivetran.

 IMPORTANT: You must have a Business Critical plan to use AWS PrivateLink.

 AWS PrivateLink allows VPCs and AWS-hosted or on-premises services to communicate with one another without exposing traffic to the public internet.
+PrivateLink is the most secure connection method.
 Learn more in AWS’ PrivateLink documentation.

 Follow our AWS PrivateLink setup guide to configure PrivateLink for your database.

 If you’d like, create a read replica for Fivetran’s exclusive use.
 Using a read replica allows Fivetran to integrate your data without putting extra strain on your primary database.
 Because we use the same internal system as a read replica, we have the same load impact.